Simple online tools for developers, networking, text and conversions.

 How to use these examples

-3. Review the single-line output.
+3. Review the compact one-line JSON output

 Common mistakes in sample input